alainkaegi/pythonorama/software_development/git.md

 # Git
 ## Overview
 Git is a *version control system*, allowing you to keep track of multiple versions of a piece of software and coordinate changes with other developers.
-While manually making backup copies and emailing them around is fine for small programs, a tool like git becomes essential for larger projects.
+While manually making backup copies and emailing them around is fine for small programs, a tool like Git becomes essential for larger projects.
 ## Setup
 ### Installation
-You can check if git is installed on your system with this command:
+You can check if Git is installed on your system with this command:
 ```
 git --version
 ```
 If it isn't, it will complain.
-You can download it from the [git website](https://git-scm.com/).
+You can download it from the [Git website](https://git-scm.com/).
 ### Configuration
-It's a good idea to run the commands below (with "your name" replaced appropriately) before using git for the first time:
+It's a good idea to run the commands below (with "your name" replaced appropriately) before using Git for the first time:
 ```
 git config --global user.name "Your Name"
 git config --global user.email yourname@yourdomain.edu